 Tracker Posted May 9, 2020 Report Posted May 9, 2020 2 hours ago, Mark H. said: Inconclusive.
 The predictions are for a polar bear population decline by the middle of this century - although it is nice that the bears had a good winter.
 As for the Dr, she is now free to write more for the Heartland Institute.
-And obviously global warming/climate change is a hoax because it snowed in Brandon last night. blue_gold_84 and Wanna-B-Fanboy 2
+And obviously global warming/climate change is a hoax because it snowed in Brandon last night.
+Wanna-B-Fanboy and blue_gold_84 2

 Mark H. Posted May 9, 2020 Report Posted May 9, 2020 13 minutes ago, Tracker said: And obviously global warming/climate change is a hoax because it snowed in Brandon last night.
 Normally we would be seeding our crops by now - global warming, where art thou?